troydeville/Geometric-Encoded-Medium/README.md

 ---

 ## License
-**Unified Quantized Aether Theory (UQAT)** is licensed under GPL v3.
+**Geometric Encoded Medium (GEM)** is licensed under GPL v3.
 See the [LICENSE](LICENSE) file for details.

 ---

 # Disclaimer
-**Unified Quantized Aether Theory (UQAT)** is provided "as-is" without any warranty, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, or non-infringement.
+**Geometric Encoded Medium (GEM)** is provided "as-is" without any warranty, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, or non-infringement.
 The creators or contributors are not liable for any claim, damages, or other liability arising from the use of UQAT.

 ---